Get,

 • Messenger RNA and DNA vaccines use principles of genetic engineering to inject the viral genetic material (DNA/RNA) into the body that eventually codes for the viral protein, which prompts an immune response.
 The Pfizer and Moderna vaccines approved for use in the USA are examples of mRNA vaccines.

-Which vaccine to take?
+Which Vaccine to Take?

 It is important to know what both vaccines have to offer.
 But, considering the current surge in cases and knowing that the vaccine is our only option for reducing the burden on the healthcare system, it is advisable to take whichever is available.
 However, people with comorbidities should consult their doctors before getting the vaccine if any ongoing medication needs to be stopped (especially for patients under immunosuppressive drugs).

-Who is eligible for vaccination?
+Who is Eligible for Vaccination?

 Everyone above the age of 18 is eligible for vaccination, including people with existing comorbid conditions like high blood pressure, diabetes, pulmonary disorders, breathing issues, liver and kidney diseases and chronic infections which are stable and controlled by medication.